-Insufficient initial funding
+Insufficient funding

 The renovation received support from public officials and the UPARR program.
-However, projected renovation expenses exceeded the funding they could provide.
+However, projected renovation expenses exceeded the funding they can provide.
 Constraints on the City's budget limited the ability of the Parks Department to otherwise obtain the matching funds required by the UPARR guidelines.

-Amendments to the Renovation of the Columbus Park Pavilion
+Amendment to the Renovation of the Columbus Park Pavilion

-In 2005 LMDC proposed to allocate up to an additional \$570,000 for the renovation of the Columbus Park Pavilion.
-Since the approval of Partial Action Plan 3, the conceptual cost estimate prepared by the City Department of Parks and Recreation had increased as a result of (1) additional site investigation, which resulted in higher than expected costs for renovating the Pavilion in a comprehensive manner that reinstates its historic features; and (2) contract bids that were above the original cost estimate.
-Ultimately the project was completed with \$231,164 unexpended and available for reallocation resulting in the September 2016 amendment.
+LMDC proposed to allocate up to an additional \$570,000 for the renovation of the Columbus Park Pavilion.

+Since the approval of Partial Action Plan 3, the conceptual cost estimate prepared by the City Department of Parks and Recreation increased as a result of (1) additional site investigation, which resulted in higher than expected costs for renovating the Pavilion in a comprehensive manner that reinstates its historic features; and (2) contract bids that were above the original cost estimate.